 Whilst the majority of the currency exposure of the Scheme's assets is to Sterling, the Scheme is subject to currency risk because some of the Scheme's investments are held in overseas markets.
-The Trustee considers the overseas currency exposure in the context of the overall investment strategy and believes that the currency exposure that exists diversifies the strategy and is appropriate.
-Furthermore, the Trustee manages the amount of currency risk by investing in pooled funds that hedge some or all of their currency exposure or implement separate currency hedging arrangements.
+The Trustee considers the overseas currency exposure in the context of the overall investment strategy, and believes that the currency exposure that exists diversifies the strategy and is appropriate.
+Furthermore, the Trustee manages the amount of currency risk by investing in pooled funds that hedge some or all of their currency exposure, or implement separate currency hedging arrangements.

-As at 30 June 2022 around 3% (2021: 3%) of the Scheme's assets were invested in funds or securities that are significantly exposed to currency risk.
+As at 30 June 2024 around 1% (2023: 1%) of the Scheme's assets were invested in funds or securities that are significantly exposed to currency risk.

 All of the Scheme's pooled funds are accessed via a Sterling share class.
 Therefore, the Scheme is not subject to direct currency risk.
-The Scheme's assets that are exposed to indirect currency risk are the Legal & General Low Carbon Equity, which invest in non-Sterling investments that are not currency hedged.
-The amount invested in this mandate is shown in the Statement of Net Assets.
+The Scheme's assets that are exposed to indirect currency risk are the Legal & General Low Carbon Equities, which invest in non-Sterling investments that are not currency hedged.
+The amount invested in each of these mandates is shown in the table above.